Unsafe Conditions Safety Talk

 - Stop and take the time to evaluate your work area and work task.

-- Recognize unsafe conditions or what can possibly turn into an unsafe condition.
+- Recognize unsafe conditions or what can possibly turn into one.

 - Take action to immediately correct the condition if possible.

-- Stop work and involve the other personnel if the unsafe condition is out of your control to correct.
+- Stop work and involve the other personnel if situation requires you to do so.

-- Continue to evaluate your work area throughout the work day for possible new hazards and unsafe conditions.
+- Continue to evaluate your work area throughout the work day for possible new hazards.